in his pajamas, Tony finished brushing his teeth, then slid into

 within weeks.
 Tony could hardly wait to eventually meet the

 people Zawadi had led to a relationship with Jesus.
-Again, out
+Again, to

-loud, Tony whispered "we truly are all one in
+himself, Tony thought "those of us here, truly are one in

 hand, his mother said "Come with us, Tony, your father and I have so